ubm-driverless/ubm-docs/docs/guides/run_real_world_car/3_MAPPING.md

 - **Save the map**
     - From rviz make sure to have the SLAM toolbox visible.
 If not open it clicking on "panels > add new panel > SLAM toolbox plugin"
     - Next to the `Save Map` button write the name that you want to give to the map.
 A suggested name is `YYYYMMDD`
     - Click the `Save Map` button.
 In the logs of the mapping algorithm you should see that the map is successfully saved.
 You should see 2 new files in the folder where the mapping algorithm was executed.
-One is a `.pgm` file and one is a `.jaml` file.
+One is a `.pgm` file and one is a `.yaml` file.
 Now you can stop the mapping algorithm using `CTRL-C` in the terminal.
     - A good practice is to move these 2 files in a new folder called `YYYYMMDD` inside the `/home/ubm/repo/maps/` directory.

 ## Edit the generated map